 HOW TO START

 Neighborhood associations bring the community together in order to improve the vitality and livability of Miami Beach’s neighborhoods.
-There are approximately 100 associations throughout Miami Beach that represent residents and help them organize to make their voices heard in City Hall.
+There are over 100 associations throughout Miami Beach that represent residents and business owners and help them organize to make their voices heard in City Hall.

 What is a Neighborhood Association?

 A Neighborhood Association is comprised of a group of residents and business representatives who devote their time and energy to improve and enhance a well-defined geographic area where they and others live.
 Neighborhood association meetings, like earlier town meetings, provide a place to meet neighbors, exchange ideas, prioritize projects, propose solutions, and implement plans for the neighborhood.

 Most neighborhood associations are concerned with issues that affect the quality of life in the community.
 This can include issues of health and safety and how to strengthen the delivery of City Services to neighborhoods.
 Sponsoring neighborhood crime prevention activities and emergency preparedness programs are important projects for neighborhood associations.

 Address a particular issue of the neighborhood;